renpy/renpy/sphinx/source/screens.rst

 ------

-The screen language also includes single-line and multiple-line python statements, which can execute python code.
+The screen language also includes single-line and multiple-line python statements, which can execute Python.
 This code runs in the scope of the screen.

-**Python code must not cause side effects that are visible from outside the screen.** Ren'Py will run screen code multiple times, as it deems necessary.
-It runs screen code as part of the image prediction process, before the screen is first shown.
-As a result, if screen code has side effects, those side effects may occur at unpredictable times.
+**Python must not cause side effects that are visible from outside the screen.** Ren'Py will run a screen multiple times, as it deems necessary.
+It runs a screen as part of the image prediction process, before the screen is first shown.
+As a result, if a screen has side effects, those side effects may occur at unpredictable times.

 ::